-In addition to the show, visitors can see live eagle demonstrations and take a free lock and dam tour.
+In addition to the show the museum will be full of crafts and activities for the kids.
+Visitors can also see live eagle demonstrations and take a free lock and dam tour.

-The Meeting of the Great Rivers is the eagle watching destination in the Midwest and the National Great Rivers Museum is your Eagle Watching Hot Spot on President's Day weekend.
+The Great Rivers & Routes region is the eagle watching destination in the Midwest and the National Great Rivers Museum is your Eagle Watching Hot Spot on President's Day weekend.
 For more information, call the National Great Rivers Museum at (618) 462-6979.

 Schedule of Events